How often do I need to sample?

 If I am unable to ship back my sample as planned, what can I do?

-A Biobot wastewater sample can be safely stored in a refrigerator (4°C) for up to two weeks without compromising its data integrity.
+A Biobot wastewater sample can be safely stored in a refrigerator (4°C) for up to two weeks without compromising its integrity.
 As long as it is shipped back to us within that window, we can reliably analyze the sample.
+Please do not store collected samples in the freezer.
+Biobot’s lab can receive samples on weekdays and will process samples in the order received on a rolling basis.

 What happens in the case of inclement weather?